glroyal/litebox/README.md

 **LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail on all devices.
 It does not require a SuperHD video display, but takes full advantage of one.

-It's written in **Computed HTML**, a programming model where the tags describing a web page are compiled in RAM, then passed to the browser's HTML interpreter to render.
+LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are compiled in RAM, then passed to the browser's HTML interpreter to render.

 It introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.

 ## You're Soaking In It

 [**View the Live Demo**](https://glroyal.github.io/litebox/) on your dektop, notebook, tablet and phone.
-The Q (quality) score for almost all photos on almost all devices will be 100%.

-Lower figures indicate there weren't enough pixels in the image to fill all the hardware pixels, and the browser upsampled the image to cover the gap.
-The visual quality will be no worse than standard, and possibly a bit better.

 ## Make It Yours